CBT for Depression in London.

 Maintaining factors are those that prevent the cycle of depression from ending.
 Negative automatic thoughts stem from core beliefs.
 These are likely to consist of beliefs that others are rejecting them, or that there is something “wrong” with them.
 As the name suggests, these occur automatically and often are hard to pinpoint.
 Low self-esteem is also part of this maintenance cycle.
 Dysfunctional coping abilities in the face of negative events, such as rejections occur are a maintaining factor, as are biological factors such as disrupted sleep and drug use.
 These factors all increase the likelihood of the cycle continuing.

 It is also important to note protective factors that are relevant to consider in CBT case formulations for depression.
 Protective factors are positive things in the person’s life that reduce their likelihood of experiencing depression and/or assist their recovery.
 Protective factors may include exercise, academic achievement, calm personality style, high self-esteem, support from family and friends, absence of current stressors and adaptive coping skills when negative automatic thoughts are triggered.

-Here is an example of how a CBT case formulation for depression may look in brief:
+Below is an example of how a CBT for depression may look in brief: